 Now comes the work—one mile of seriously steep climbing up to the summit of CMR.
 The dirt is smooth, but it’s dusty, so traction is difficult.
 As you climb, keep looking to the west—the view continues to get more and more spectacular, an expansive view of rolling hills, the coast, and the ocean.

-From the summit, drink in the final western vista, then CMR descends, then rises and falls on a road surface that is never threatening but often loose and rocky, until it passes paved Klau Mine Rd on the R, about 5.5 miles from the summit.
+From the summit, drink in the final western vista, then CMR descends, then rises and falls on a road surface that is never threatening but often loose and rocky, until paved Klau Mine Rd goes off on the R, about 5.5 miles past the summit.
 Take KMR, which goes up and down over poor pavement and through some lovely woods, until it dead-ends at Adelaida Rd.
 Take Adelaida to the R for 1.3 miles to Vineyard Dr., miles which are part of the Adelaida Rd/Chimney Rock Rd. ride.
 Descend Vineyard back to your car.

 Vineyard Dr., as the name suggests, is the very heart of Paso’s wine country, and as such it’s a busy road, and it gets busier the further down it you go.
 But it’s almost all downhill in this direction, so you’re moving fast, and at speed it’s not unpleasant.
 Say hi to Peachy Canyon Rd. as you pass its western end.

-Adding miles: See the Peachy Canyon Rd.
-“Adding Miles” section for a discussion of riding in the Paso Robles area, and see the discussion of Paso Robles as a riding destination in the “Planning the One-Week Bicycle Vacation” section of Bestrides’ home page.
+Adding miles: Part of our route traverses a short leg of the Adelaida Rd/Chimney Rock Rd. ride in reverse.
+Our route takes you by the turn-around of the Peachy Canyon Rd.
+See the Peachy Canyon ride’s “Adding Miles” section for a discussion of riding in the Paso Robles area, and see the discussion of Paso Robles as a riding destination in the “Planning the One-Week Bicycle Vacation” section of Bestrides’ home page.